 - Claim to believe in Sola Scriptura ("Scripture Alone") while you vigorously defend the never-ending (and non-sensical) extra-Biblical revelations from your NARpostle friends.
 Don't try to explain how these two things can co-exist, because they can't.
 Instead, tell lots of convincing stories about what God told you or someone you know.
 Refer to the good old days at the Brownsville Revival, where all sorts of weird and disturbing manifestations took place, but tell everyone how wonderful it was.
 You must constantly assert this belief anyway you can since you can't defend it from the Bible.
 Again, a moderate and reassuring tone will help you retain listeners, as you continually make contradictory assertions.

-Dr. Michael Brown does NOT want you to look at this: Dr. Michael Brown Ruins His Credibility on His Own Facebook Wall, Then Deletes All the Evidence
+Dr. Michael Brown does NOT want you to look at this: Does This String of Incredible Coincidences Connect Dr. Michael Brown to the NAR?

 For a more detailed analysis of Michael Brown (and his recent radio show about the New Apostolic Reformation), check out this discussion between Chris Rosebrough, Amy Spreeman and Steven Kozar on Fighting For The Faith: Mutiny Against Dr. Michael Brown